 Pros of granite

-Granite is very durable, which means your investment will last for years.
-It is a hard material that is scratch resistant to anything other than diamond or granite itself, says The Spruce.
+- Durability: Granite is very durable, which means your investment will last for years.
+It is a hard material that is scratch-resistant to anything other than diamond or granite itself.
 This is excellent news for anyone who loves to cook because you don’t have to worry about damaging your new counters if your knife slips off the cutting board.

-Granite is also heat resistant and thus very practical when it comes to cooking.
+- Heat-resistant: Granite is also heat-resistant and thus very practical when it comes to cooking.
 Placing hot pots and pans directly onto the countertop is not a problem because the granite will not become damaged or weakened.
-They’re not only heat resistant, but granite countertops are also stain resistant because they don’t absorb liquids when they are correctly sealed.
+They’re not only heat resistant, but granite countertops are also stain-resistant because they don’t absorb liquids when they are correctly sealed.

 Cons of granite

-The downside to the heat resistant feature is that if your granite is not sealed properly, it will absorb liquids such as wine, coffee, or juice, and this will stain your granite.
+- Staining: The downside to the heat-resistant feature is that if your granite is not sealed properly, it will absorb liquids such as wine, coffee, or juice, and this will stain your granite.
 Improperly sealed granite can also house bacteria because it is porous.

 Pros of marble